shashfrankenstien/ArchieTiny/README.md

     - ADC clock speed is clk / 128. for clk = 16 MHz, ADC clock speed will be 125 kHz
     - ADC generally takes about 13 - 15 ADC clocks to perform a conversion.
     - Let's approx to 14 which gives us a conversion frequency of ~9 kHz (i.e. once every ~110 micro seconds)
-    - We're using a 2200 pF capacitor against 60 k ohm internal pull-up (RESET pin) for smoothing.
-So, time to charge up to 63% is (60 * 10^3 * 2200 * 10^-12) = 132 micro seconds (TAO).
+    - We're using a 680 pF capacitor against 50 k ohm internal pull-up (RESET pin) for smoothing.
+So, time to charge up to 63% is (50 * 10^3 * 681 * 10^-12) = 34 micro seconds (TAO).
         We might read a wrong value during this charge / discharge time.
-We can assume that the capacitor will be reasonably full at 3 * TAO
+We can assume that the capacitor will be reasonably full at 5 * TAO
-    - Given the ADC conversion period (110 micro seconds), we should require that atleast 4 readings are within threshold to confirm a button press
+    - Given the ADC conversion period (110 micro seconds), we should make sure multiple readings are within threshold to confirm a button press
-    - To be absolutely safe, we can take 3 readings waiting 1 ms between them (Almost 30 ISR readings over all) and report a press only if all 3 readings pass the threshold
+    - To be absolutely safe, we can take 3 readings waiting 10 ms between them (Almost 300 ISR readings over all) and report a press only if the 3 readings all pass the same threshold

 - ADC voltage divider value calculation (RESET pin)
     - tested on RESET pin (internal pull up resistance (R1))